 Note: if you want to upload a size chart image, simply choose a Blank template and upload the image via the media tool.

-4. Add Custom CSS to adjust the design
+4. Add Custom CSS to adjust the design of your size

 One of the most important aspects of any business is customer service.
 High-quality products matter a lot, and so does the ability to communicate with your customers effectively.
 If you can cater to your clients' needs and solve their requests promptly, you establish yourself as a brand people can trust.